hack-gpon/hack-gpon.github.io/_ont/ont-genexis-ft-g2110c.md

 ## Spoofing firmware version

 {% include alert.html content="To change this information you need to upload a modified firmware.
-Do it at your own risk!" alert="Info" icon="svg-warn" color="red" %}
+Do it at your own risk!" alert="Warning" icon="svg-warning" color="red" %}

-- Download the modded firmware from [here](https://mega.nz/file/TxZDjKxL#S9xqbhQDP-Vyt0rR5GdHkeABemDbvRP9NL2xOhoHnts) md5:  `96785ab3bc86bd83aeb6bdc8d0e2dfde`
+- Download the modified firmware from [here](https://mega.nz/file/yspFRTJT#JjeDS7NwLZxCzFklQGMJVIuPawo8utQRGbMGEXQv84M) md5:  `91946ad8aada2e469b7fff1d38ee7474`
 - Logon on OS shell of the ONT and run this command: `iptables -F`
-- Open a web browser and go to `http://192.168.1.1/upgrade.asp` or `http://192.168.100.1/upgrade.asp`, enter same credentials used for telnet session, select the modded firmware and click on `Upgrade`
+- Open a web browser and go to `http://192.168.1.1/upgrade.asp` or `http://192.168.100.1/upgrade.asp`, enter same credentials used for telnet session, select the modified firmware and click on `Upgrade`
-- After upgrade is done and you can reach again the ONT (using ping to check it), logon again on OS shell and run these commands to change firmware version (both sw0 and sw1):
+- After upgrade is done and you are able to reach the ONT via telnet, logon back and run these commands to change firmware version on both banks:

 ```sh
 # /etc/scripts/flash set OMCI_OLT_MODE 3